-This school is in Similar Schools Group 52.
-All schools in this group are secondary level schools in school districts with low student needs in relation to district resource capacity.
+This school is in Similar Schools Group 43.
+All schools in this group are secondary level schools in urban or suburban school districts with high student needs in relation to district resources.
 The schools in this group are in the lower range of student needs for secondary level schools in these districts.

-1 Some district-employed staff serve in more than one school.
+&lt;sup>1 Some district-employed staff serve in more than one school.
 These shared people are not reported here.